 The Seasoned Veteran

-Like the title implies, this bridesmaid has had the role a time or two before (and more than likely will be letting you know about it)
+Like the title implies, this type of bridesmaid has had the role at least a time or two before (and probably won’t hesitate to tell you all about it)

 On the other hand, things can get a bit difficult with the seasoned veteran when her advice is not always taken, so be prepared for some hurt feelings.